alerque/libertinus/README.md

 The original impetus was to add an OpenType math companion to the Libertine font family.
 Over time it grew into to a full-fledged fork addressing many of the bugs in the Libertine fonts.

-Thanks to Frédéric Wang for coming up with the name Libertinus.
+Hat-tip to [Frédéric Wang][fred-wang] for coming up with the name "Libertinus".

-Thanks to Khaled Hosny who was the primary contributor and maintainer from 2012–2020.
+Thanks to [Khaled Hosny][khaledhosny] who was the primary contributor and maintainer from 2012–2020.
-If you like this font consider sponsoring him!
+If you like this font please thank and even consider sponsoring him!

-In 2020, Khaled passed the role of maintainer on to Caleb Maclennan.
+In 2020, Khaled passed the role of maintainer on to [Caleb Maclennan][alerque].

 ## License